ereiskind/nolcat/docs/source/testing.rst

   * Requires a ``platform`` parameter
   * No TR offered
   * No IR offered
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * Lyell Collection
 * MathSciNet

   * Has no ``status`` endpoint
+  * Errors reported in 404 pages with formatting, not in JSON format

 * Morgan & Claypool
 * OECD iLibrary

   * ``Service_Active`` field in ``status`` call is all lowercase
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * Portland Press

   * Requiring a requestor ID and an API key
+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block

 * ProQuest
 * Rockefeller University Press

   * Requiring a requestor ID and an API key

+* Royal Society of Chemistry

+  * Errors reported by returning a dict with the contents of a COUNTER "Exceptions" block contained within a list

 * SAGE Journals
 * SAGE/CQ Press